DorianNaaji/instancio-js/README.md

-# Instancio-JS
+# instancio-js

-Instancio-JS is a library for dynamically and recursively generating JavaScript/TypeScript objects from interfaces, similar to the functionality provided by [Instancio](https://github.com/instancio/instancio) in Java.
+instancio-js is a library for dynamically and recursively generating JavaScript/TypeScript objects from interfaces, similar to the functionality provided by [Instancio](https://github.com/instancio/instancio) in Java.
 It allows you to quickly create objects with random values for testing purposes.